uneeb125/obsidian-notes/5th Semester/Assignments/PTDU/Presentation 2/Script.md

 Reasonably this lead to accusations of labor law violations.
 And many lawsuits.

 ### Discriminatory Firing
 These firings were mean as a cost-cutting measure, its no wonder that certain groups would likely be unfairly targeted.
-An investigation the Department of Economics at Retgurs university showed that 60% of over 50 and 54% of under 50.
+An investigation the Department of Economics at Retgurs university showed that
+- 60% of over 50 and 54% of under 50.
+- 57% of females and 47% of males.

+Lastly is the case of the twitter employee that disagreed with one of Elon's decision in a private slack group and subsiquently got fired.

+### Misinformation